zuqini/billrift-server/README.md

 ### Endpoints
 pass in idToken as `authToken=<token>` in header to all of the endpoints to authenticate
+all post "query parameters" are actually parameters in request body
 #### Groups
 `GET /groups` - Get the list of group objects. --DONE
 `POST /group?name={groupName}` - add a new group to the user --DONE